Our Services

 Mine Search Reports

-Mine Search ReportsASI UK can arrange Desktop Mining Reports for properties throughout the South West.
+Mine Search ReportsASI can arrange Desktop Mining Reports for properties throughout the South West.
 Sometimes these are referred to as Metalliferous reports or Mine Search reports.

 Mining reports are considered mandatory for mortgage and insurance purposes for property conveyancing in old mining districts.
 These districts often cover larger areas than you might expect, with mining having occurred in Cornwall, Devon and Somerset.